 2) Test if there is a limitation of possible characters.
 Again, if you have an input field for entering a name you probably don’t need strange characters such as “<>/\;,!”.
 These characters are used when sending scripts into the input field and if they are blocked it will make it more difficult for an attacker.

-5) Using Fiddler, I would also recommend to make sure that encryption is always enabled.
+5) Using Fiddler, I would also recommend making sure that encryption is always enabled.
 You don’t need to understand how a hacker might sniff traffic and use the data sent, you only need to understand that a determined hacker might use it for something evil.

 8) Make sure that the site administrator can be directly contacted so he or she can act swiftly if someone spots a security issue.
 If there is no way to contact anyone responsible for the site then a friendly person who spots something potentially serious might just give up and let it be, leaving the security hole open.